tidalmigrations/tidalmigrations.github.io/pages/tidal tools/syncservers.md

 }

 ```
-The synchronization of your servers to Tidal Migrations can be performed with the following command:
+The synchronization of your servers to Tidal can be performed with the following command:

 ```
 tidal sync servers some_file.json